Reginald Dwayne Betts

 The national spokesperson for the Campaign for Youth Justice, Betts writes and lectures about the impact of mass incarceration on American society.
 A powerful and inspirational speaker, Betts is an important voice and advocate for juvenile justice and prison reform.
 Betts’ own experiences as a teenager in maximum security prisons uniquely position him to speak to the failures of the current criminal justice system and present encouraging ideas for change.
 Betts’ advocacy work led President Barack Obama to appoint him to the Coordinating Council of the Office of Juvenile Justice and Delinquency Prevention.

-His writing has generated national attention and earned him a Soros Justice Fellowship, a Radcliffe Fellowship, a Ruth Lily Fellowship, and an NAACP Image Award.
+His writing has generated national attention and earned him a Soros Justice Fellowship, a Radcliffe Fellowship, a Ruth Lily Fellowship, an NAACP Image Award, and most recently, a 2018 Guggenheim Fellowship for his poetry.
 Betts has been featured in The New York Times, The New Yorker, and the Washington Post, as well as being interviewed on NPR’s Fresh Air, The Travis Smiley Show and several other national shows.
 He has spoken or appeared on panels at Harvard Law School, Yale Law School, Georgetown Law School, the University of Maryland and colleges across the country.
 He has also been a featured speaker at numerous conferences, including the Beyond the Bench conference, the NACo legislative conference, and the Coalition for Juvenile Justice annual conference.

 In the spring of 2016 Betts graduated from Yale Law School.
 He has also received an A.A. from Prince George’s Community College, a B.A. from the University of Maryland, and a M.F.A. from Warren Wilson College’s M.F.A.
 Program for Writers.
 He lives with his wife and two sons in New Haven, Connecticut.